cosmic-bytes/cosmic-bytes/README.md

 # 💫 About Me:
-🚀 Proudly building with the Enterprise Platforms and Architecture team.
+🚀 Proudly building with the Enterprise Platforms and Architecture team.<br>
-🔭 I engineer fun with Go and a soldering iron in my free time.
+🔭 I engineer fun with Go and a soldering iron in my free time.<br>
-💡 Driven by curiosity and a passion for lifelong learning, I love exploring natural computing and crafting scalable, high-performance software.
+💡 Driven by curiosity and a passion for lifelong learning, I love exploring natural computing and crafting scalable, high-performance software.<br>
-💬 Ask me about my dog 🐕, daughter 👶, or my obsession with split keyboards.
+💬 Ask me about my dog 🐕, daughter 👶, or my obsession with split keyboards.<br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/joshuah-edwards/)